riggs9162/helix/docs/manual/70-differences.md

 ## Developer-Friendly Enhancements

-The Minerva version of Helix is designed to be more **developer-friendly**, featuring improved documentation and examples.
+This version of Helix is designed to be more **developer-friendly**, featuring improved documentation and examples.
 The following are the most notable changes:

 ### More detailed documentation for the following features: